ncri/ajaxify_rails/README.md

 ### Javascript

-Put your javascript into an `ajaxify:content_loaded` event handler, to make sure it is executed after content has loaded via Ajaxify.
-You can't use dom ready for example as that only gets triggered for full page reloads.
+In addition to calling your javascript e.g. in a dom ready event handler (or in your layout), you should also call it in an `ajaxify:content_loaded` event handler, to make sure it is executed after content has loaded via Ajaxify.

 ### Toggle Ajaxify